Keto Zucchini Pancakes (Sweet Version)

 I already shared with you my keto zucchini fritters, a savory zucchini pancake recipe also known as keto zucchini fritters, that I love to serve as a light dinner topped with sour green and herbs.

-So now time for a sweet zucchini pancake recipe!
+So now time for a sweet zucchini pancake recipe, the fresh and healthy alternative to classic pancakes.

 Zucchini pancakes are not keto zucchini fritters!
 A keto low-carb zucchini fritter recipe is fried in oil and savory, usually served as a light dinner, keto hash brown swap, or side dish.

-They are sweet pancakes with added zucchinis to add vitamins and nutrients to your keto breakfast while enjoying a sweet treat.
+They are sweet pancakes with added zucchini to add vitamins and nutrients to your keto breakfast while enjoying a sweet treat.

 Zucchinis are great low-carb vegetables.
 They are made at 95% of water and add many nutrients and vitamins to your keto diet.